melezhik/sparrow-plugins/ds-binary-tree-bft2/README.md

 # ds-binary-tree-bft2

-An example of binary tree breadth first traversal with fifo queue using Raku
+An example of binary tree breadth first traversal with fifo queue using Raku.

+AKA interactive breadth first traversal.

 # Install